MixedRealityLab/nottreal/README.md

 If you wish to build an macOS binary, you must also install the requirements listed in `requirements-dev-macOS.txt`.
 A PyInstaller spec is located in the `specs/` directory.

+Note, if you're using pyenv, see [this issue](https://github.com/pyenv/pyenv/issues/1095#issuecomment-378166303).

 NottReal has only been tested with macOS 10.14 Mojave and 10.15 Catalina.

 ### 2. Installing NottReal dependencies